Te Wharetoroa Tiniraupeka: Theft and recovery of kahu waero

 At some point during the 1890s and the 1900s, Tiniraupeka weaved a kahu waero, a rare type of cloak, made out of dog hair.
 Tiniraupeka was known to own many taonga, and operated for a time a curiosity shop.
 In 1909, the kahu waero was stolen from Tiniraupeka's possession, alongside other taonga she had created or otherwise obtained.
 In 1921, the kahu waero was located on display at the Dominion Museum in Wellington by Tiniraupeka and Graham, which had purchased it shortly after it was stolen.
 After six months of correspondence between the museum, Tiniraupeka, and Graham, the kahu waero was recovered, and after being initially stored at a lawyer's office in Auckland, it was put on display at the Auckland Museum at some point between 1927 and 1930.

 At some point following the kahu waero's recovery, Tiniraupeka's relationship with Graham ended; in 1946, for unclear reasons, Graham's daughter removed the kahu waero from the museum's collection.
 The cloak was not returned to Tiniraupeka during her lifetime, despite enquiries made by her and her lawyers following Graham's death in 1952; unbeknownst to her, it had been sold to a Wellington-based jeweller.

 Tiniraupeka died on 29 May 1964.
-In 1991, the kahu waero surfaced again when it was sold to Te Papa in 1991 for $5000.
-It remains on display at the museum with the permission of Tiniraupeka's niece.
+In 1991, the kahu waero surfaced again when it was sold to the National Museum, (now Te Papa) in 1991 for $5000.It remains at the museum with the permission of Tiniraupeka's niece.